yazanabdulhafez/reading-notes/class-05.md

 The properties that allow you to control the appearance of text can be split into two groups:

-Those that directly affect t ●● he font and its appearance (including the typeface, whether it is regular, bold or italic, and the size of the text)
+* Those that directly affect the font and its appearance (including the typeface, whether it is regular, bold or italic, and the size of the text)